encode/httpx/docs/index.md

 <em>A next-generation HTTP client for Python.</em>
 </div>

-HTTPX is an asynchronous HTTP client, that supports HTTP/2 and HTTP/1.1.
+HTTPX is an asynchronous client library that supports HTTP/1.1 and HTTP/2.

-It can be used in high-performance async web frameworks, using either asyncio or trio, and is able to support making large numbers of requests concurrently.
+It can be used in high-performance async web frameworks, using either asyncio or trio, and is able to support making large numbers of concurrent requests.

 !!! note
-    The 0.8 release switched HTTPX into focusing exclusively on the async client.
+    The 0.8 release switched HTTPX into focusing exclusively on providing an async client.
 It is possible that we'll look at re-introducing a sync API at a later date.